eliasbnk/dev-setup/README.md

 #### [press Enter]

-both file should now be deleted and move into your Trash.
+both file should now be deleted and moved into your Trash.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
-# This is optional.
+## This is optional.
-## If your dock is set to auto-hide I really reccommend running these 2 commands it will make your dock appear and disappear much faster.
+### If your dock is set to auto-hide I really reccommend running these 2 commands it will make your dock appear and disappear much faster.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 type the following into Terminal: